jeswr/blog/raw-posts/research-topics.md

 Don't write apps and code agains servers - write them against data instead.

+## Using LLMs to create a densely linked Web

+Before we move to a fully fledge web-of-concepts, I believe LLMs have a strong role to play in densely linking the Web.
+That is, helping us relate all of the knowledge that has been written about so that it is much easier to discover all of the existing research on a given topic - going beyond existing work such as tools:
+ - That link papers based on human annotated links, such as citations of papers that people have discovered that are related, and
+ - OpenAI researcher agents which are able to crawl the web and identify papers which are about a particular topic

 ## Model response (may be applicable to Web Agents WG)

 One feature that has supported the Web to scale is having public and cacheable resources.
 I recommend standardising an HTTP interface that can be used to `GET` responses from LLMs in a way that allows these responses to be stored in DNS caches.